freenas/freenas-docs/userguide/tasks.rst

 The columns show the various settings for the replication.
 The :guilabel:`State` shows the result of the most recent replication and updates when a new replication starts.
-Clicking a :guilabel:`State` entry opens the log for the current or most recent replication.
+Clicking a :guilabel:`State` entry opens the log for the most recent replication.

 .. _zfs_repl_task_list_fig: